 1001 Nights Santa Fe

-I stopped in Santa Fe, New Mexico, always and forever looking for new ideas for creating my southwest landscape wall art.
-How I came to creating this southwest New Mexico landscape painting of 1001 Nights is this.
+I stopped in Santa Fe, New Mexico, always and forever looking for new ideas for creating my contemporary southwest landscape wall art.
+How I came to making this southwest New Mexico landscape painting of 1001 Nights is this.
 While walking in the heart of Santa Fe, New Mexico, I saw this wagon surrounded by this prominent old-world courtyard garden setting.
 I instantly knew that I wanted to create “my version” of this quaintly picturesque landscape scene.
-Being from magical Sedona, I thought how cool it would be to do something different, instead of my traditional Sedona landscape paintings, well, this is the result of that.
+Being from magical Sedona, I thought how cool it would be to do something different instead of my traditional Sedona landscape paintings.
+Well, this is the result of that.
 Out of view is a southwest field of Prickly Pear Cactus.

 1001 Nights Watercolor

 This particular scene inspired me to use the medium of watercolor rather than oil or acrylic.
-I wanted to be sure to do justice to the detail and to capture the feeling of the adobe walls on this amazing B & B, that I felt when I initially delighted in this setting.
-You can find this amazing Sante Fe style landscape garden directly across from the oldest church in America, the “San Miguel Mission.” which by the way I also painted in watercolor.
+I wanted to be sure to do justice to the detail and capture the adobe walls’ feeling on this fantastic B & B that I felt when I initially delighted in this setting.
+You can find this fantastic Sante Fe-style landscape garden directly across from the oldest church in America, the “San Miguel Mission.” which, by the way, I also painted in watercolor.